Academies/sca/day0/pset/conversion/index.md

 ### Problem 0

 In a file called `conversion0.py`, take in input from the user for hours and minutes.
-Then, we'll use a integer to represent to total number of minutes the user has entered after converting hours into minutes!
+Then, we'll use an integer to represent to total number of minutes the user has entered after converting hours into minutes!
 Lastly, we'll print this value to the screen!

 ### Problem 1